Mapping method of group classification: Group classifications of classes of Kolmogorov and Fokker--Planck equations

 The third-order syzygy

-can be seen as a cross-differentiation of the automorphic system~$\mathcal A_2$, when restricted to its solution set.
+can be seen as a cross-differentiation of the equations of the automorphic system~$\mathcal A^2_F$, when restricted to its solution set.
 Thus, the left hand side of this equality is $-\hat I_{12}=-\mathrm D^{\rm i}_2\hat I_{11}$, which upon further expansion gives

 where $F_1:=\p F/\p I_{10}$ and $F_2:=\p F/\p \hat I_{20}$.
-Assuming first that $F_2\neq0$, we obtain the following expressions for~$\hat I_{21}$ and~$\hat I_{12}$ in terms of~$F$,
+Assuming first that $F_2\neq0$, we obtain the following expressions for~$\hat I_{21}$ and~$\hat I_{12}$ in terms of~$F$: